AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 * 2b.
 Nobody's names have those keyword(s).
   * 2b1.
 HireHive displays an empty list.
   * Use case ends.

+**Use case: UC07 - Filtering out applicants by tag**

+Preconditions: The list is not empty

+**MSS**

+1. User requests to filter out the list with a tag
+2. User enters the specific tag to filter out the list
+3. HireHive displays all persons without the specified tag

+   Use case ends.

+**Extensions**
+* 2a.
+HireHive detects an empty tag
+  * 2a1.
+HireHive shows an error message
+  * 2a2.
+User enters new data
+  * Steps 2a1-2a2 are repeated till user inputs a tag

+    Use case resumes at step 3.

+* 2b.
+HireHive detects an unknown tag
+  * 2b1.
+HireHive shows an error message
+  * 2b2.
+User enters new data
+  * Steps 2b1-2b2 are repeated till users input a valid tag

+    Use case resumes at step 3.

 ### Non-Functional Requirements